What Does Rehab Entail?

 Once patients learn to recognize drug abuse triggers, they learn the skills needed to cope with them.
 Counselors and doctors in drug rehab treatment facilities work with each patient to come up with a personalized set of coping skills that the patient can use to prevent him or her from turning to drugs.

 Counselors also help rehab patients change their negative habits that are related to their addictions.
-This could include changing leisure activities or even changing aspects of the addict's career or everyday life.
+This could include changing leisure activities or even changing aspects of an individual's career or everyday life.
 The goal is to reduce the amount of stress and triggers in the patient's life to keep him or her from relapsing.

 Program preferences before and after treatment